 Your TSH May Be In The Normal Range While You Are Actually Hypothyroid

 Your TSH is a reflection of what is going on in your pituitary gland, not necessarily what is happening in the rest of your body, such as your muscles, skin, fat, liver, kidneys and heart.
-Therefore, your pituitary may be normal, but not the rest of the body, as far as the thyroid hormones are concerned.
+Therefore, your pituitary may be normal, but not the rest of the body.

 In addition, there are a number of conditions which prevent the usual rise in TSH due to hypothyroidism.
 Consequently, your TSH may be within the normal range while your are actually suffering from hypothyroidism.